 Having pigeon-holed the client, the reading is then focussed around areas stereotypically of concern to people in this category, and also around any specific deductions that can be made based on observations of the client.

 So-called 'Barnum statements' are named after the American showman P.T.
-Barnum who is often (incorrectly) credited with coining the phrase "there's a sucker born every minute".
+Barnum who claimed "we've got something for everyone" and who is also often (incorrectly) credited with coining the phrase "there's a sucker born every minute".